Greetings fellow practitioners,

-Certainly I hope that something in this talk may be useful and encouraging!
+I hope that this talk may prove to be educational, interesting and useful.

 Ajahn Achalo Bhikkhu